hasii2011/oglio/README.md

 # Introduction
 Provides a common way to parse and write Pyut XML files.
-Additionally, removes this code from Pyut and places in a new project so we can easily version the library.
-Furthermore, allows the development of an IOXml plugin for Pyut with common code
+Additionally, removes this code from Pyut and places in a new project, so we can easily version the library.
+Furthermore, it allows the development of an IOXml plugin for Pyut with common code

 # Overview